Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks: Conclusion

 \section{Conclusion}

-In this work, we introduced HaQGNN, a hardware-aware quantum kernel design method that leverages graph neural networks to evaluate and select task-specific quantum circuits under the constraints of NISQ hardware.
-By incorporating real-device topology, noise characteristics, and feature selection into the design pipeline, HaQGNN enables scalable and efficient kernel construction tailored for near-term quantum devices.
-The use of two models (GNNs-1 and GNNs-2) allows for fast and accurate prediction of circuit fidelity and kernel performance, significantly reducing the computational cost of kernel screening.
-Experimental results on three classification benchmarks, Credit Card (CC), MNIST-5, and FMNIST-4, demonstrate that HaQGNN outperforms state-of-the-art quantum kernel methods in terms of accuracy.
-These findings highlight the potential of learning-based, hardware-aware approaches for bridging the gap between theoretical quantum kernel methods and practical deployment on noisy quantum devices.
-As a future direction, exploring the transferability and generalization capabilities of quantum kernels across different tasks or data distributions may further enhance the practicality and reusability of quantum feature maps in broader quantum machine learning applications.
+In this work, we proposed a hardware-aware framework for quantum kernel design that leverages graph neural networks to evaluate and select task-specific quantum circuits under the constraints of NISQ hardware.
+By incorporating real-device topology, noise characteristics, and feature selection into the design pipeline, the proposed approach enables scalable and efficient kernel construction tailored to near-term quantum devices.

+The use of dual graph neural network models allows for fast and accurate prediction of circuit fidelity and kernel performance, significantly reducing the computational cost of large-scale circuit screening.
+Experimental results on three classification benchmarks—Credit Card (CC), MNIST-5, and FMNIST-4—demonstrate superior performance compared to state-of-the-art quantum kernel methods in terms of classification accuracy.
+These results underscore the effectiveness of combining learning-based strategies with hardware-aware design to bridge the gap between theoretical quantum kernel models and their practical deployment on noisy quantum devices.

+Future work will explore the transferability and generalization of learned quantum kernels across different tasks and data distributions, with the goal of improving their reusability in broader quantum machine learning applications.
+In addition, extending the framework to larger-scale quantum systems beyond the reach of classical simulation remains an important direction.
+This may be achieved through scalable approximation techniques, such as tensor-network-based simulations, or through direct evaluation on real quantum hardware in non-simulable regimes.